- What’s the difference between degree apprenticeships and university?

 - Don't rush your decision

-The apprenticeship vs university debate has been going on for a long time, but which option would suit your teenager best?
-This article looks at some of the most commonly asked questions surrounding degree apprenticeships to help you and your teenager decide what might be the right road ahead.
+The apprenticeship vs university debate has been going on for a long time, but which option might suit you best?
+This article looks at some of the most commonly asked questions surrounding degree apprenticeships to help you decide what might be the right road ahead.

 What’s the difference between degree apprenticeships and university?